hamishgibbs/bilingual/README.md

 echo "JUPYTER_TOKEN=super_secret" >> .env
 ```

 The `super_secret` token is not very secure...
 You should provide your own token.
+Try `openssl rand -base64 36`.

 Build the Jupyter container with: